ddev/ddev/docs/content/users/quickstart.md

         post-start:
             - exec: .ddev/commands/web/vite-serve
     ```
-    This will spin up a vite development server on port `5173` whenever you `ddev restart`
+    This will spin up a Vite development server on port `5173` whenever you `ddev restart`

     Next expose your DDEV hostname by adding the following to your `.ddev/config.yaml`
     ```bash